Crinklewott/diape.red/_posts/2017-07-10-Arsenal-Tier-Emacs-Writable-Dired.md

 categories: emacs
 ---

-Lets rename a folder of annoying Twitter `.png-orig` and `.jpg-orig` files to what they should be--in less than five seconds!
+Lets rename a folder of annoying Twitter `.jpg-orig` files to what they should be--and lets do it in less than five seconds!

 ![Renaming of an entire folder in no time at all](/assets/Mass-Rename.gif "Beep boop, renamed!")